 General Information on Funds Allocation:

 All amounts set forth in this Action Plan may be changed at the discretion of OHFA, except where mandated by HOME Program rules.
 Such decisions shall be based upon demand, need, efficient resource use, and other Program-relevant considerations.
-Funding awards are subject to the availability of HOME funds and the timing needs of individual Projects.
+Such changes shall require, at minimum, approval by the OHFA Board of Trustees, and up to a substantial amendment of the 2026 Action Plan approved by HUD if the change exceeds a 10% adjustment to any one set-aside.
+Funding awards are subject to the availability of HOME funds and the timing needs of individual Developments.

 Program Income

 Awardees are required to clearly identify whether or not the proposed activity will result in Program Income.
 All Program Income must be returned to OHFA.
-OHFA no longer permits Awardees to retain Program Income.
-Exceptions may be made for Awardees that are currently reusing Program Income derived from Written Agreements already completed and closed out.
-Such exceptions must be specifically approved by OHFA and HUD and may be rescinded at any time should OHFA Monitoring Staff determine that the Program Income is not being used in accordance with HOME Program and OHFA rules and regulations.
+OHFA does not permit Awardees to retain Program Income.

 Recaptured Funds

 If OHFA recaptures any HOME funds, they will be allocated by OHFA to eligible activities.
-In the event a significant amount of funding becomes available, a public announcement of the availability of funds may be made.
+In the event a significant amount of funding becomes available, in excess of $250,000, a public announcement of the availability of funds may be made.

 4. Administrative funds